dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 The previous XAML example displays the individual `Red`, `Green`, and `Blue` properties of each `NamedColor`.
 These properties are of type `float` and range from 0 to 1.
 If you want to display the hexadecimal values, you can’t simply use `StringFormat` with an “X2” formatting specification.
 That only works for integers and besides, the `float` values need to be multiplied by 255.

 This issue can be solved with a *value converter*, also called a *binding converter*.
-This is a class that implements the `IValueConverter` interface, which means it has two methods named `Convert` and `ConvertBack`.
+This is a class that implements the <xref:Microsoft.Maui.Controls.IValueConverter> interface, which means it has two methods named `Convert` and `ConvertBack`.
 The `Convert` method is called when a value is transferred from source to target.
 The `ConvertBack` method is called for transfers from target to source in `OneWayToSource` or `TwoWay` bindings:

 ```csharp
 using System.Globalization;